 The very important thing that you have to take care of while doing inhalation are the eyes, eyeballs, and pupils.
 They have to be kept down in Pranayama.
 The only difference between meditation and Pranayama is that in Pranayama the head is kept down, and in meditation the head is kept straight.
-If you do not take the head down in Pranayama, the respiratory muscles of the neck or the vocal diaphragm is passive.
+If you do not take the head down in Pranayama, the respiratory muscles of the neck or the vocal diaphragm are passive.
 That is why Salamba Sirsasana and Salamba Sarvangasana are essential.
 When you do Sirsasana, the diaphragm spreads to the sides.
 When you do Sarvangasana, the neck muscles become soft.
 So you educate the spreading movement of the thoracic and pelvic diaphragms in Sirsasana, and you educate the passivity of the vocal diaphragm in Sarvangasana.
-In the inverted poses you realise that the vocal diaphragm is not at all necessary in deep breathing.
-However, control over the thoracic diaphragm and the pelvic diaphragm are essential in Pranayama.
+In the inverted poses, you realise that the vocal diaphragm is not at all necessary in deep breathing.
+However, control over the thoracic diaphragm and the pelvic diaphragm is essential in Pranayama.
 When you do Setubandha Sarvangasana, you observe that it is not the thoracic diaphragm that functions, it is the pelvic diaphragm that works, because it pulls from the pelvic rim when you are inhaling and exhaling.
 Give your thought to each asana and observe.
-In that way you realise wher the source point is for correct inhalation and exhalation.
+In that way, you realise where the source point is for correct inhalation and exhalation.
 Then you improve a great deal.

 I will give you a few more examples.
 Some teachers will ask that you do deep breathing in Trikonasana.
-Many people say that Iyengar doesn’t teach breathing in asana, wheras other are teaching deep breathing in asana.
+Many people say that Iyengar doesn’t teach breathing in asana, whereas others are teaching deep breathing in asana.
 While doing Trikonasana, if you do deep breathing, your head will move backwards and forwards, so you will be unstable, fluctuating, shaking your body, whereas you should be stable.
 Even if I ask you to do, nobody knows, or will see, the fluctuations.
 Your attention goes on the breath and not on the unstable body.
 In Trikonasana, the lungs breathe in a different part than in Parsvakonasana.
 In Virabhadrasana, a different part.
 In Paschimottanasana, the lungs, which take the in-breath and out-breath, are not the same as it was in Trikonasana.
 I have studied all the asanas and have observed how, in the asanas, the breathing takes place.
-In Tadasana, the breathing is different.
+In Tadasana, breathing is different.
 When I say that the breathing is different, it means that the muscles being used for inhalation and exhalation in each asana you are performing, are not the same, they are different.
 How can I teach deep breathing, which is a gross movement, when I know something more subtle?

 In Trikonasana, you only use so much (side bottom corner of the chest).
 In Parsvakonasana only so much (top corner of the side chest).
 In Virabhadrasana 2, you use on which side you bend your knee, the other side doesn’t work at all.